OrKoN/jspm-testem/README.md

 ## Installation

 jspm-testem is both a JSPM-compatible JS module and a cli command.
-The cli command automates the setup and the JS module integrates Testem, JSPM and test frameworks in the runtime.
+The cli command automates the setup of the tests and the JS module integrates Testem, JSPM and test frameworks during the runtime.

 To install the CLI tool: